-The Honey Monster® SRS-XE is an improvement to JWC Environmental’s award winning Honey Monster.
+The Honey Monster® SRS-XE is an improvement to JWC Environmental’s award-winning Honey Monster.
 This automated Septage Receiving System uses a combination of grinding, solids removal, washing and dewatering to remove unwanted trash before septage is allowed to enter a wastewater treatment plant.

 The pivoting auger assembly allows for easy maintenance and minimizes overhead requirements needed to remove the auger from the tank.
 This allows for easy inspection and removal.
-It features an Auger Monster® screen with 1/4″ (6mm) perforations that removes far more unwanted solids and trash than bar screens.
+It features an Auger Monster® screen with 1/4″ (6mm) perforations that remove far more unwanted solids and trash than bar screens.
 The patented dual compartment compaction zone provides significant additional dewatering.
 JWC’s unique dewatering segment prevents material from wrapping around the shaft- a common problem with other receiving stations.
 Additional filters keep the spray wash systems operating trouble-free, even when reclaimed water is used.

-“Feedback from the field indicated the need for a more user friendly rock trap and improved access to the perforated screen.
-We’ve scored a homerun in each of these areas,” said Rod Graham, JWC’s Engineered Systems Team Manager.
+“Feedback from the field indicated the need for a more user-friendly rock trap and improved access to the perforated screen.
+We’ve scored a home run in each of these areas,” said Rod Graham, JWC’s Engineered Systems Team Manager.